pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### A different example

-Let's start with a different example, [musical notation](https://en.wikipedia.org/wiki/Musical_notation).In modern notation, a note is about as ambiguous on its own as a[grapheme](https://en.wikipedia.org/wiki/Grapheme) in text.
+Let's start with a different example, [musical notation](https://en.wikipedia.org/wiki/Musical_notation).
+In modern notation, a note is about as ambiguous on its own as a[grapheme](https://en.wikipedia.org/wiki/Grapheme) in text.
 For example, without a staff and other context the note itself doesn't tell you much.
 You might know the value by looking at just the note but even then this might not be enough (e.g., if you happen to miss a subsequent dot or preceding accidentals).
 Even with a staff, you might still have trouble, e.g., if all you have is a single measure you might lack the key.
 Similarly for dynamics.
 Also, it might be part of music that ranges from Opera to Jazz and you'll want to know that to adjust your understanding.

 It's hard to know when you have all the relevant information.
 A piece may appear complete but lack information on, e.g., which instrument this is for, what other voices there might be.